sehugg/cupaloy/readme.txt

 find .cupaloy directories on a backup drive how to handle file path changes with --archives? type -> site -> host -> drive -> volume hierarchy?
+- save into volumes table
-- tell when volumes are on the same drive fail when no files scanned have to confirm file modifications and/or deletions, ok if -> archive
+- tell when volumes are on the same drive fail when no files scanned have to confirm file modifications and/or deletions, ok if -> archive rename rewrites site db case sensitivity for uuids/urls use collection root or .cupaloy dir for scan

 find /home/huggvey/.cupaloy/collections -name '*.db' -exec sqlite3 \{\} ".read upgrade2.sql" \;